SafeRoboticsLab/ECE346/ROS_Core/src/Labs/Lab1/README.md

 ```

 ### Task 6.3: Launch Visualization On Your Laptop ###
 Next, we open a new terminal on your laptop and navigate to the `ROS_Core` under your Git repository.
-If you closed your terminal windows from **Task 1-5**, in a new terminal window, activate the conda ROS environment, (optionally) rebuild the workspace, source the set up environment script, source the network configuration script, and launch visualization nodes by running:
+If you closed your terminal windows from **tasks 1-5**, in a new terminal window, activate the conda ROS environment, (optionally) rebuild the workspace, source the set up environment script, source the network configuration script, and launch visualization nodes by running:
 ```bash
  # Navigate to ROS_Core
 cd <Path of your repo>/ECE346/ROS_Core